Pandit Raghunath Murmu Medical College and Hospital

-Pandit Raghunath Murmu Medical College (PRMMCH) is a tertiary government medical college located in Rangamatia, situated 7 km from the district headquarter of Mayurbhanj District, Baripada, Odisha.
+Pandit Raghunath Murmu Medical College (PRMMCH) is a tertiary government medical college located in Sankhabhanga, situated 9 km from the district headquarter of Mayurbhanj District, Baripada, Odisha.
 It is the fourth government medical college of Odisha, after SCB Medical College, MKCG Medical College and VIMSAR.

 The college was inaugurated in 2017 by Odisha Chief Minister Naveen Patnaik.
 The college is administered by the Government Of Odisha under the supervision of Directorate of Medical Education and Training (DMET) and comprises all the clinical and paraclinical departments of the undergraduate curriculum.
-This college works alongside the Pandit Raghunath Murmu Hospital, which is located in the heart of Baripada.
-The hospital associated with the college is one of the largest in the Mayurbhanj district.
+This college works alongside the District Headquarter Hospital, Baripada, which is located in the heart of Baripada.
+The hospital associated with the college is the largest hospital in the Mayurbhanj district.

+Administration

+The Dean of the college is Dr. Nirmal Chandra Mohapatra, M.B.B.S., M.S.
+(Orthopedics).

+The Vice Principal is Dr. Braja Kishore Das, Professor and Head of the Department of Forensic Medicine and Toxicology.

+The Medical Superintendent of the associated teaching hospital is Dr. Ritanjali Behera, Professor and Head of the Department of Obstetrics and Gynaecology.

 History

 The college was established in 2017 and functioned as a full-fledged hospital from the date of establishment.
 It is named after the Indian writer and linguist Pandit Raghunath Murmu, who is well known for his invention of the "Ol Chiki" script widely used in Santali Language.
 The college consistently maintains the fourth position in the state.